SvenVw/fdm/.changeset/four-rings-accept.md

 "@svenvw/fdm-core": minor
 ---

-Add `createFdmAuth` to create better-auth instance of fdm
+Add `createFdmAuth` to create a better-auth instance for fdm